Author Archives: Man Yau

 Detail of the installation|| Photography by Patrik Rastenberger.

 Rosie Wallpaper 01 is a sculpture installation including a hand-bound grid of silky ribbon, and a repeating element made of hand-forged steel, tiffany-glass, cast-aluminum and porcelain.
-The work deals with identity, an experience of exoticization, the feeling of generalization and simplification; to be on display and under pressure at the same time.
+The artwork deals with identity, an experience of exoticization, the feeling of generalization and simplification; to be on display and under pressure at the same time.

 The work examines these questions by looking at the materialization of the Chinoiserie in the wallpaper industry: How visual culture of the East began to be utilized in the wider industry in Western countries, whereby the taken forms and references become a reduced version of the origin.